george-hawkins/blender-donut-notebook/uv-unwrapping.md

 ![img.png](edge-select.png)

-Then think about the edges, you'd cut along with a box cutter if you wanted to lay it out flat as a t-shape (rather than the default cross shape seen above).
+Then think about the edges, you'd cut along with a box cutter if you wanted, for this exercise, to lay it out flat as a t-shape (rather than the default cross shape seen above).

 ![img.png](box-cutter.png)